Integrating the Android SDK

 InneractiveAdManager.destroy(); } } }

-Optionally, when you're finished using the library and do not intend to display more ads, call InneractiveAdManager.destroy() to release any resources being used by the SDK.
+*Call InneractiveAdManager.destroy() when you no longer need the library to display more ads and release any resources used by the SDK.

-If you intend to destroy the library from within your activity's onDestroy method, check to ensure that the activity has really finished.
+If you intend to destroy the library from within your activity's onDestroy method, ensure that the activity has finished.

-You can change the library logging level.
-For more details, click here.
+You can change the DT library logging level.

 Locating the App ID